rlannon/vscode-sin-lang/vscode_package/README.md

 ## Extension Settings

-No settings are added with this extension.
+No settings are added with this extension for the time being.

 ## Known Issues